WICG/file-system-access/security-privacy-questionnaire.md

 ### 2.10.
 Does this specification allow an origin to access other devices?

 Not really.
-The exception would be devices that are exposed as "fake" files or directories by the platform.
+The exception would be devices that are exposed as files or directories by the platform.
 I.e. network shares or cloud storage sync clients could expose data on other devices in a way that looks like regular files or directories.
 The user agent could let the user pick these files or directories, thereby giving an origin implicit access to this other device.
 This API doesn't have any functionality to let a website enumerate all network shares on the local network, only explicitly selected files or directories can be accessed by an origin.

 ### 2.11.
 Does this specification allow an origin some measure of control over a user agent’s native UI?